mapsteps/welcome-email-editor/readme.txt

 * & more

 = 🔐 Change WordPress Reset Password Email =
-"Swift SMTP also lets you customize the default **Forgot Password** email in WordPress."
+Swift SMTP also lets you customize the default **Forgot Password** email in WordPress.

 * Change email subject
 * Change email content